-SECTION II.
+SECTION 2.
 APPROVAL PROCEDURE AND REQUIRED SUBMITTALS

-Users must receive prior written approval from the Director before implementation of any User reporting option specified in Sections 7g, 7h or 7i of the Ordinance.
-To obtain approval, a User must submit a written request to the Director.
-Adequate documentation must accompany such request.
+Users must receive prior written approval from the Director before implementation of any User reporting option specified in Sections 7g, 7h or 7i of this Ordinance.
+To obtain approval, a User must submit a written request to the Director along with the following applicable documentation: